UOA-CS732-SE750-Students-2024/project-group-careless-crayfish/README.md

 ---

-Team members are:

-- Yongbin Yang
-- Hongjian Chen
-- Xinyuan Zeng
-- Joe Zhao
-- Yangcheng Zhou
-- Mark Zhu

----
+# **FindMe**

-# **DineFinder** -- A web application designed to simplify the process of organizing social gatherings after work or school.
+> A web application designed to simplify the process of organizing social gatherings after work or school.

 ## Overview

-**DineFinder** is an innovative application designed to streamline the organization of social gatherings, focusing on enhancing dining experiences with friends and colleagues.
+**FindMe** is an innovative application designed to streamline the organization of social gatherings, focusing on enhancing social experiences with friends and colleagues.
 This solution integrates venue recommendations and voting mechanisms within a single, user-friendly interface.

 ### Purpose